Kiata

 Kiata is a town in the Wimmera region of western Victoria, Australia.
 The town is 359 km north-west of the state capital of Melbourne, on the Western Highway.
 The population at the 2011 census was 251.

 The Kiata Wind Farm is located nearby.

 Facilities

-The only hotel in town is the Little Desert Hotel.
-Open for meals on Fridays and Saturdays.
-Kiata is also home to Inverness Motors, a museum of collectable and vintage car.
+The only hotel in town is the Little Desert Hotel, which is open for meals on Fridays and Saturdays.
+Kiata is also home to Inverness Motors, a museum of collectable and vintage cars.
 The Kiata Camp Ground is located south of the town, on the edge of the Little Desert National Park.

-There also a craft shop and located next door to that is the Kiata hall, now privately owned.
-Kiata also has 'the pines' picnic area located on the edge of the kiata flora reserve.
+There is also a craft shop, and situated next door to that is the Kiata hall, now privately owned.
+Kiata also has "The Pines" picnic area on the edge of the Kiata Flora Reserve.

+Kiata railway station was opened on 19 January 1887, along with the line from Dimboola to Serviceton.
+The station was closed to passenger and goods traffic in August 1970.